-During the past year, I have done several interviews with bloggers, audiences at book festivals, and others about books, publishing, and writing in general.
-For the next few days, I am posting those interviews as a three-part series.
+During the past few years, I have done several interviews with bloggers and spoken to audiences at book festivals and book signings about books, publishing, and writing in general.
+For the next couple of days, I am posting those interviews as a three-part series.
 I hope you find these posts interesting and, most of all, helpful.

 Do you have any advice for aspiring authors?